edwellbrook/Shopping/README.md

 ## Project Structure

-The project is split up into various components:
+The project is split up into various components and makes use of Docker to better seperate components and reflect how they would operate in a real-world environment.

 ### `/app`
 An mbed application that is flashed to the nrf52 hardware